ajitsingh98/Data-Science-Interview-Questions-Answers/unsupervised_learning.md

 ---

-3. Name some applications of eigenvalues and eigenvectors.
+Q. Name some applications of eigenvalues and eigenvectors.

 <details><summary><b>Answer</b></summary>